 Based on Liquidity: –

-In this method, Assets are arranged in such an order that most liquid asset is shown first, followed by the less liquid assets.
+In this format of balance sheets, Assets are arranged in such an order that most liquid asset is shown first, followed by the less liquid assets.
 Similarly, Liabilities are arranged in such an order that most urgent payments due shown first, followed by the less urgent and then shown capital(owner’s equity).

 The following is the Proforma of the balance sheet:-